 Where employees receive incentive ‘awards’ from a third party, tax and NIC may be due on the value of the award.
 If the employer is not directly involved in the provision of the award by the third party, then the third party may opt to enter into a TAS.
 The agreement is between the third party and HMRC.
 Where a TAS has been entered into, the third party can choose to account for tax at either the basic rate or the higher rate.
 The tax liability needs to be calculated on the grossed up value of the award.

 If no TAS has been agreed, the employee will still be responsible for the underpaid tax.
-A higher rate or additional rate taxpayer may still have a responsibility for underpaid tax where the third party has opted to deduct tax on the award at basic rate.
+A higher rate or additional rate taxpayer may still have a responsibility for underpaid tax where the third party has opted to deduct tax on the a

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.